 Workout topper

 The workout topper is a persistent header bar that sits at the top of the screen during an active workout session.
-It provides at a glance progress tracking, the current exercise context, a rest timer, and controls to close or collapse the workout view.
+It provides at a glance progress tracking, the current exercise context, and controls to close or collapse the workout view.
+In V2 it uses a dark, focused command bar that visually separates the active session from everything else in the app.

 This component is visible throughout the entire duration of a workout.
-It answers three critical questions at a glance: "How far am I through the workout?" (stepper), "What exercise am I on?" (exercise selector), and "How long is my rest?" (timer).
-It is the command center of the in-workout experience.
+It answers two critical questions at a glance: "How far am I through the workout?" (the stepper) and "What exercise am I on?" (the exercise selector, shown as the bar's headline).
+It is the command center of the in workout experience.

 When to use